 Take note of the following:

-- By default, text boxes use the graded mode which validates learner input as correct or incorrect.
-To disable validation, set the mode to survey.
-This may be useful when you want to collect learner name or other information.
+- By default, text boxes use the Graded mode which validates learner input as a correct or incorrect action.
+To disable validation, set the mode to Survey.
+The Survey mode is useful when you want to collect learner names or other information.

-- There are two ways to submit the entered text: the Submit key (Press Key) and Auto.
-(The survey mode only accepts the Submit key.)
-The former validates the entered text when learners press the Submit key.
+- There are two ways to submit the entered text: Press Key (the Submit key) and Auto.
+(The Survey mode only accepts the Submit key.)
+The former validates the entered text after learners press the Submit key.
 Meanwhile, the latter validates the entered text whenever learners press any key.
-As long as the entered text is a partial match for the correct value, the presentation will wait for learners to input more text.
-The moment the last entered character is found to be different, it will be deemed as incorrect.
+As long as the entered text partially matches the correct value, the presentation will wait for learners to input more text.
+The moment the last entered character is found to be different, it will be deemed incorrect.

 - You can assign text and number variables to text boxes to store learner input.
 Then, you can use references to display variable values anywhere in your presentation or use actions to adjust variable values.
 For details about variables, see Adding and Using Variables.

 Setting Correct Values

 To define a correct value, do the following:

 Step 1: Select the target area element (1).

 Step 2: Click the Properties pane > Interactivity > General > List of Correct Values > Add Value (4).

 Step 3: Type a text string in the Correct Value text box to define a correct value.

 If you don’t want a value anymore, click the Remove button (5) next to that value to remove it.

 To set up events and actions for text boxes, access the Events – Actions section in the Properties pane.